Aiming for a successful career

 Tens of thousands of Germans and French employees cross the borders daily in order to work in Basel and profit from excellent working conditions: high wages, low deductions, low taxes and good social security.
 Many interesting jobs are thereby available in Basel in an exciting and dynamic environment.

 On the other hand, companies can find highly motivated and committed employees in Basel.
-At 40 to 42.5 hours per week, working hours are longer than most countries in Europe.
+At 40 to 42.5 hours per week for a 100% employment, working hours are longer than most countries in Europe.
 There is also a very favourable environment for business, and the local authorities are very cooperative.
 All these factors make Basel an attractive place to live and work.

 Salaries are generally paid on a monthly Basis.
 Payment of a 13th monthly salary is a common practice.
 Many companies have profit-sharing schemes, and pay out (voluntary) bonuses when business is good.